arfar/C_glob_escape/README.rst

 * Write tests.

+* Use PATH_MAX everywhere I can to put limits on loops etc.

+* Take in optional string_lengths, similar to strlen and strnlen.

 * Confirm that ``]`` is not being escaped correctly,
   - if not working, fix escaping ``]`` properly after ``[``.

+* Write a function that will insert into string inplace so no need for extra malloc.

 * Investigate more efficient algorithms (may need to ask external help for this part, I don't have much experience with algorithms generally).